troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 M = 2^{t/t_2} = (e^{\ln 2})^{t/t_2} = e^{t \ln 2/t_2},
 $$

 where we started with Eq. {eq}`eq:expgrowth:doubling`, re-expressed the number $2$, and then applied the rule that raising a power to another power is the same as multiplying the powers to form a single one.
-By employing such tricks, we could cast any base to a power, like $b^x$ as some exponential function $e^{x \ln~b}$, and thus can transform any âpowerâ relationship into an exponential using base $e\approx 2.7183$.
+By employing such tricks, we could cast any base to a power, like $b^x$ as some exponential function $e^{x \ln~b}$, and thus can transform any "power" relationship into an exponential using base $e\approx 2.7183$.
 Casting Eq. {eq}`eq:expgrowth:baseton` in this form:

 $$
 \label{eq:expgrowth:Mbn}